 One little word shall fell him.”

-By the time of the culminating point in the book of Joshua, approximately 450 (Gen 15:13, Ex 12:40) have passed before God honors them with entrance into Canaan.
-Not only did Joshua contend with the military takeover, but also for 25 more years he grappled with lingering spiritual warfare.
+Four hundred and fifty years (cf. Gen. 15:13, Ex.
+12:40) years have passed by the time of the end of this book before God honors His promise of entrance into Canaan.
+Not only did Joshua contend with the conquering the land, but also for twenty-five more years he grappled with lingering spiritual warfare.

-Theologian and author in the Quaker tradition Richard Foster wrote: “For those explorers in the frontiers of faith, prayer was no little habit tacked onto the periphery of their lives; it was their lives.
+Theologian and author in the Quaker tradition Richard Foster says “For those explorers in the frontiers of faith, prayer was no little habit tacked on to the periphery of their lives; it was their lives.
 It was the most serious work of their most productive years.
 Prayer—nothing draws us closer to the heart of God.”

-Would those praying experience a sense of unworthiness if healing doesn’t occur?
+Would those praying experience unworthiness if healing doesn’t occur?
 Would the thing that should provide unshakable confidence, that should strengthen our faith in Christ, become a source of shame if our faith isn’t “strong enough” to beat the illness?
-Could confusion set in about not being good enough for a miracle to occur?
-God’s ways are not our ways (Isa 55:8).
+Could dysphoria set in about not being good enough for a miracle to occur?
+God’s ways are not our ways (Isa.
+55:8).

+Faith is a restless form of knowledge (Anselm, ca. 1053-1109).
 Holocaust survivor, Elie Wiesel told his college students: “I still have questions for God and I still have problems with God, absolutely.
 But it is within faith, not outside faith, and surely not opposed to faith.”
-In Martin Luther’s words, believers have never become but are always becoming (through sanctification, regeneration, renewal , nd discipleship).
+In Luther’s words, believers have never become but are always becoming (through sanctification, regeneration, renewal, and discipleship).

 God is more interested in my transformation.
 My salvation is not based on this transformation.
 It is an unconditional gift is unearned.
 God always answers prayer.
 I’ve found the perfect intervention to pray is “Thy will be done.”
-His answers are either no, yes or wait on his perfect timing.
+His answers are either no, yes or wait for his perfect timing.
 Another prayer dialogue is to ask to make whatever the situation is to count for his glory as Rahab did.
-Author Wayne Dyer says we pray to not influence God granting personal favors but rather to remind our self that we are always connected to God.
+Author Wayne Dyer says we pray not to influence God granting personal favors but rather as a reminder that we are always connected to God.